-The Prison Service Chaplaincy, in partnership with faith communities through a network of national Faith Advisers, provides chaplains for all HM Prisons in England and Wales.
-It works within the Prison Service which is part of the National Offender Management Service (NOMS) in the Ministry of Justice.
-The responsibilities of the Chaplain General and his headquarters colleagues include the giving of advice to ministers and officials about policy decisions with a religious or ethical dimension.
-The multi-faith team at HQ also visit every establishment on a yearly basis to provide assurance that chaplaincy services are being delivered to a high standard in accordance with Prison Service Instructions and the expectations of Her Majesty’s Inspectorate of Prisons.
+HM Prison and Probation Service (HMPPS) Chaplaincy and Faith Services provides chaplains for all prisons in England and Wales in partnership with faith communities through a network of national faith advisers.
+HMPPS is a part of the Ministry of Justice.
+Chaplaincy and Faith Services are led by the Chaplain General and Archdeacon to Prisons, who has responsibility for all faith traditions.
+The responsibilities of the Chaplain General and his multi-faith headquarters team includes giving advice to [government] ministers and officials about policy decisions with a religious or faith dimension.
+The headquarters team also develops operational guidance on the practice of faith and belief in prison through a network of faith advisers who also endorse all chaplains.
+The team regularly visits every establishment to provide assurance that chaplaincy services are being delivered to a high standard in accordance with Prison Service Instructions and the expectations of Her Majesty’s Inspectorate of Prisons.

-Chaplains are recruited, trained, deployed and supported in their work of providing for the religious needs of prisoners, giving opportunities for worship, formation and instruction, and offering a pastoral ministry at times of crisis and opportunity.
+Chaplains are recruited, trained, deployed and supported in their work of providing for the religious needs of all those in prison, giving opportunities for worship, formation and instruction and offering a pastoral ministry to all in at times of crisis and opportunity.
 Chaplains are also involved in enabling the observance of all faith traditions as part of multi-faith teams.
 Their ministry is always available to staff.
-The Chaplain General has responsibility for all faith traditions.

 The Bishop to Prisons: Rt Revd James Langstaff (Bishop of Rochester)

-Chaplain General: Revd James Ridge
+Chaplain General: Ven James Ridge